MetPX/sarracenia/docs/source/Explanation/SarraPluginDev.rst

 There are other ways to extend Sarracenia v3 by subclassing of:

-* Sarracenia.Transfer to add more data transfer protocols
+* Sarracenia.transfer.Transfer to add more data transfer protocols
-* Sarracenia.integrity to add more checksumming methods.
+* Sarracenia.integrity.Integrity to add more checksumming methods.
-* Sarracenia.moth to add support for more messaging protocols.
+* Sarracenia.moth.Moth to add support for more messaging protocols.
-* Sarracenia.flow to create new flows.
+* Sarracenia.flow.Flow to create new flows.
+* Sarracenia.flowcb.FlowCB to add custom callback routines to flows.
-* Sarracenia.flowcb to customize flows.
+* Sarracenia.flowcb.poll.Poll to customize poll flows.
-* Sarracenia.flowcb.poll to customize poll flows.
+* Sarracenia.flowcb.scheduled.Scheduled to customize scheduled flows.

 That will be discussed after callbacks are dealt with.